 In this reaction, Cl2 has oxidized I– to I2.
 Similarly, Cl2 can oxidize Br– to Br2.

-(x) Reducing power of halide ions depends upon their sizes.
-Larger is the size of halide ion more is its reducing power.
+The larger the size of the halide ion more is its reducing power.
 Larger ions can easily donate an electron and thus can easily reduce other substances.

 e.g. (i) Br – ion reduces sulphate ion of sulphuric acid to SO2.